×

 • Death benefits: Payments to surviving dependents if a workplace accident results in death

 One thing Denver workers need to watch for is being declared at maximum medical improvement (MMI) before they have actually finished recovering.
 Insurance companies frequently pressure doctors to declare MMI early because that is when your temporary wage replacement benefits stop.
-If you are still improving with physical therapy or treatment, you are not at MMI, and a workers’ comp attorney can fight to keep your benefits going until you have genuinely reached your recovery plateau.
+If you are still improving with physical therapy or treatment, you are not at MMI, and a Denver workers’ comp attorney can fight to keep your benefits going until you have genuinely reached your recovery plateau.

 How to Report a Workplace Injury in Denver, NC